opendatasoft/ods-documentation/source/manage_domain/monitoring/analyzing_data_usage.rst

 There are seven indicators :

 1. **Dataset activity**: Download and API calls of most used datasets.
+Please note that there are two different scales for the download count and the number of API calls on each side of the chart.

 .. ifconfig:: language == 'en'